IPS-Eye-White

 Part VI - The Cappadocian Fathers

 Three theologians from Cappadocia ...
-Basil (bishop of Caesarea), his brother Gregory (bishop of Nyssa) and Basil's close friend Gregory of Nazianzus jointly known as the Cappadocian fathers, gave definitive shape to the doctrine of the Trinity.
-The problem is that not only were all three trained Greek philosophers but they were greatly influenced by the writings of Origen known for introducing Greek ideas into Christianity.
-In fact, Gregory of Nyssa applied Origen's line of reasoning to the trinity claiming we would have no content for our thoughts about Father, Son, and Spirit, if we did not find an outline of their nature within ourselves.
+Basil (bishop of Caesarea), his brother Gregory (bishop of Nyssa) and Basil's close friend Gregory of Nazianzus (jointly known as the Cappadocian fathers) gave definitive shape to the doctrine of the Trinity.
+The problem is that not only were all three trained Greek philosophers but were greatly influenced by the writings of Origen known for introducing Greek ideas into Christianity.
+In fact, Gregory of Nyssa applied Origen's line of reasoning to the Trinity claiming we would have no content for our thoughts about Father, Son, and Spirit, if we did not find an outline of their nature within ourselves.
 In other words, the key to the Trinity is in our triple nature ... our minds or reasoning, our word, and our souls.

 If that isn't enough all three of the men were Catholic mystics.
-Basil and Gregory of Nazianzus actually pioneered the rules of monastic life, compiling what became known as "the Rule of St. Basil".
+Basil and Gregory of Nazianzus actually pioneered

 Part VII - The Cappadocian fathers - Begotten and Proceeds

-The Cappadocian fathers believed and taught that both Son and Holy Spirit derive from the father, but are derived in different ways i.e the Son is "begotten" of the Father, and the Spirit "proceeds" from the Father.
+The Cappadocian fathers believed and taught that both Son and Holy Spirit derive from the father, but are derived in different ways i.e the Son is "begotten" of the Father and the Spirit "proceeds" from the Father.
 They apparently missed or ignored the fact that Jesus also spoke of 'proceeding' or 'coming from' the Father and that "begotten" was used in an entirely different way.

 To Summarize